DominikS98/DominikS98/README.md

 - 👋 Hi, I’m @DominikS98
-- 👀 I’m interested in programming, sport
-- 🌱 I’m currently learning html, css, JS, Vue
-- 💞️ I want to cooperate on projects that will expand my knowledge

 <!---
 DominikS98/DominikS98 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.